genesys-neu/s-plane_security/Testbed/README.md

 #### Example
 ```
-sudo python3 automated_bg_traffic.py -i 192.168.40.51 -d 1800
+sudo python3 automated_bg_traffic.py -d 1800
 ```
-This command starts the script in the DU, it connects to the RU at the given address and sets the duration experiment for 1800 seconds (30 minutes) .
+This command starts the script in the DU, it connects to the RU and sets the duration experiment for 1800 seconds (30 minutes) .

 ```
 sudo python3 automated_bg_traffic.py -i 192.168.40.1 -d 1800 -r